typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 [AdDetector](http://ianww.com/ad-detector) is a Chrome and Firefox extension that detects corporate-sponsored articles masquerading as unbiased journalism (a form of native advertising).

-It got written up by the [Wall Street Journal](http://blogs.wsj.com/cmo/2014/08/20/ad-detector-native-ads/), [Lifehacker](http://lifehacker.com/addetector-notifies-you-if-a-story-you-re-reading-is-sp-1640980949), [Engadget](http://www.engadget.com/2014/08/21/browser-plug-in-sponsored-content/), and many other places, with over 15,000 installs.
+It was written up by the [Wall Street Journal](http://blogs.wsj.com/cmo/2014/08/20/ad-detector-native-ads/), [Lifehacker](http://lifehacker.com/addetector-notifies-you-if-a-story-you-re-reading-is-sp-1640980949), [Engadget](http://www.engadget.com/2014/08/21/browser-plug-in-sponsored-content/), and many others, with over 15,000 installs.

 {% imgcap center https://i.imgur.com/ARDaVjTl.png Yahoo Finance article on climate change, paid for by an oil company. %}